 - ability to communicate with written reports and by oral presentation.

-- Professional staff from Ecole des Mines Albi and ISAE (Institut Supérieur de l'Aeronautique) and more generally from University of Toulouse.
+- Professional staff from IMT Mines Albi and ISAE-Supaero (Institut Supérieur de l'Aeronautique) and more generally from University of Toulouse.

 - Experts form Aeronautical Industry, especially from AIRBUS and supply chain.